RAWWiberg/rawwiberg.github.io/_posts/2021-10-07-MolBiolEvol_Macrostomum_rapid_evolution_of_reproduction_related_genes.md

 ---
 layout: post
-title: Rapid evolution of reproduction-related genes in a group of hermaphroditic flatworms.
+title: Rapid evolution of reproduction-related genes in a group of hermaphroditic flatworms
 subtitle: My contributions to a large comparative project bear fruit.
 ---